 - 14.5 oz can garbanzo beans

-- 1 tablespoon tahini (see recipe below to make your own!)
+- 1 tablespoon tahini (see recipe above to make your own!)

 - Black pepper to taste